MikeDigitize/JSFundamentals/README.md

 // error
 // bar is not available outside of the function scope console.log(bar);

 ```

-In JavaScript you describe your data and your data handlers either as variables or functions.
+Your data and data operators are described either as variables or functions.
 The compiler determines function availability in the same way it does with variables, so functions declared within functions are not available outside of their parent.
-Functions can be written either as declarations or expressions, the difference between the two, other than the way they're declared (see below), is in the way the compiler treats them.
+Functions can be written either as declarations or expressions, the difference between the two is in the way the compiler handles them (explained later).

 ```javascript
 // declaration